jeholymoly/Bulk-Youtube-Summarizer/README.md

 ## Key Features

-- **AI-Powered Summaries:** Utilizes the Gemini 1.5 Flash model to generate intelligent, structured summaries of video transcripts.
+- **AI-Powered Summaries:** Utilizes Google's Gemini models to generate intelligent, structured summaries of video transcripts.
 - **Bulk Processing:**
     - **Multiple URLs:** Summarize several videos at once by pasting multiple URLs in a single command.
     - **Playlist Support:** Provide a playlist URL to summarize every video in it.